-You tell her to give you a minute, get your wallet and pull out some notes, then sing some mantra then the money magically teleports from your hands to your mum’s hands.
-She thanks you and goes on to launch her business.
+You tell her to give you a minute, get your wallet and pull out some notes, sing some mantra, and the money magically teleports from your hands to your mum’s hands.
+She thanks you and goes on with her business.

 That is bitcoin in a nutshell.

-The same way instant messaging took over the world with a storm, so will bitcoin and other cryptocurrencies revolutionize financial transactions.
+The same way instant messaging took over the world with a storm, Bitcoin and other cryptocurrencies revolutionize financial transactions.

 So what is bitcoin?

 Bitcoin is a form of digital currency.
 It is actual money in digital form.
-It was engineered to replace money and make it movable around the world instantly, securely and at a very small cost.
+It was engineered to replace cash and make it instantly, securely, and cheaply movable worldwide.

-Bitcoin was developed by an anonymous person or group of people under the pseudonym Satoshi Nakamoto and launched in January 2009.
+Bitcoin was developed by an anonymous person or group under the pseudonym Satoshi Nakamoto and launched in January 2009.

-These three concepts were combined to come up with a digital currency founded on code rather than items of value, or trust in governments and central authorities.
+Satoshi combined the three concepts to develop a digital currency founded on code rather than items of value or trust in governments and central authorities.

-Therefore, bitcoin achieves the characteristic of being decentralized; not controlled by a single entity.
-This makes it secure from influence by individuals or powerful bodies with selfish interests.
+Bitcoin is decentralized.
+It cannot be controlled by a single entity, making it secure from influence by individuals or powerful bodies with selfish interests.

-To achieve decentralization, a revolutionary technology known as blockchain had to be created.
-A blockchain is simply a public ledger or database just like to one you find in a library.
+A revolutionary technology known as blockchain had to be created to achieve decentralization.
+A blockchain is simply a public ledger or database of a physical library.

-However, this database can be accessed anywhere from the world, anybody can have a copy of it and any changes done on the ledger has to be approved by everybody in the world with a copy of the database.
+However, you can access this database from anywhere in the world.
+Anyone can have a copy of it.
+Any changes on the ledger have to be approved by everybody in the world with a copy of the database.

-This in short means you cannot hack the blockchain unless you have enough computing power than all other computers in the blockchain which is highly unlikely.
-Not even Google entire computing power can come close.
+Thus you cannot hack the blockchain unless you have enough computing power than all other computers in the blockchain, which is highly unlikely.
+Not even Google’s total computing power can come close.

 How does bitcoin work?